5 Steps to Picking a Cross Device Partner

 Of course, with customer insight, you’ll have to also consider your opportunity cost.
 Let’s say that it costs you about £100k to receive cross device mapping of your users, per year.
 What could you do, or have already done within your company and how does that match up with this sum?
 Are you considering or running usage and attitude studies?
 These can be very accurate on simple behavioural questions such as device ownership.

 While having a great cross device supplier can be novel, if you are trying to capture a complete view of your customers and visitors, the risk of moderate to low recall and precision can obfuscate the value of our investment.

 Step 4: Score suppliers against a performance ROI

-Low recall and high accuracy: Let’s say that for a specific segment of your customers, you have very high accuracy of your supplier's device graph.
-Therefore, for certain paid activity that allows you to target your segment, you can substantially increase performance.
+Low precision and high recall: Let’s say that for only a specific segment of your customers (because of low precision), you have very high recall, meaning you are mostly right about a device a visitor has when you make a prediction about that visitor.
+Therefore, for certain paid activity that allows you to target your segment to where recall is high, you can substantially increase performance.
 An example of this would be Google’s remarketing lists for search ads.
-If you feed in hashed emails and target by previous exposure to generic campaigns for age group 20-25, a device supply graph that is highly accurate for that age group will now be able to better measure previous exposure to your specific generic campaigns across all devices.
-This will not only increase your retargeting audience, but also increase click through rates as remarketing ad groups are more relevant to their audience.
+If you feed in hashed emails and target by previous exposure to generic campaigns , a device supply graph that is highly accurate will now be able to better measure previous exposure to your specific generic campaigns across all devices.
+This will not only increase your retargeting audience, but also increase click through rates as remarketing ad groups can be better customised to their actual audience.

 Step 5: Score yourself in your ability to technically deal with a partner